piazzai/piazzai.github.io/README.md

 # piazzai.github.io

-This is the source code of my personal website, developed using the [CVLess](https://github.com/piazzai/cvless) theme for [Jekyll](https://jekyllrb.com).
-I use it to host my CV and, occasionally, temporary files and course materials.
+This are the source files of my personal website, built with the [cvless](https://github.com/piazzai/cvless) theme for [Jekyll](https://jekyllrb.com).
+I use it to host my CV, draft documents, and course materials.

-The site's CSS is automatically sourced from the CVLess repository.
-If you like the theme and want to use it, please read the installation and usage instructions in that repository.
-Cloning and editing this repository is not recommended as it does not grant control over the CSS.

-This repository was lucky enough to be included in the 2020 GitHub snapshot for the [Arctic Code Vault](https://archiveprogram.github.com/arctic-vault).
+Because of a fork network, this repository was lucky enough to be included in the 2020 GitHub snapshot for the [Arctic Code Vault](https://archiveprogram.github.com/arctic-vault).
+I apologize to posterity for the buggy code and self-promotion.